Canada: Trudeau stays at home after wife’s flu-like symptoms

 “Out of an abundance of caution, the Prime Minister is opting to self-isolate and work from home until receiving Sophie’s results,” the statement said.

 His office said the doctor’s advice to the prime minister is to continue daily activities while self-monitoring, given that he is exhibiting no symptoms himself.
-He is spending the day in briefings, phone calls, and virtual meetings from home, including speaking with other world leaders and joining a special cabinet committee discussion on the new coronavirus.
+He is spending the day in briefings, phone calls, and virtual meetings from home, including speaking with other world leaders and joining a special Cabinet committee discussion on the new coronavirus.
+Trudeau spoke with U.S. President Donald Trump and British Prime Minister Boris Johnson.

 Opposition NDP leader Jagmeet Singh is also working from home after feeling unwell.
 Singh said he’s been in contact with a doctor and they do not believe he has the virus but was advised to limit contact with the public until he feels better.

-Quebec Premier Francois Legault, meanwhile, is asking all people returning from travel abroad to self-isolate for 14 days.
+Quebec Premier Francois Legault is asking all people returning from travel abroad to self-isolate for 14 days.
 The measure will be mandatory for all government employees.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.